MartinsRucevskis/shift-slay/README.md

 ## Important!
-Currently, shift-doesn't support backup files, if using any of the migrations, please be sure that there is a backup project (version control or locally).
+Currently, shift doesn't support backup files, if using any of the migrations, please be sure that there is a backup project (version control or locally).

 For now to run migration again, it is required to manually reset project to original state.